muratk3n/thirdwave/en/README.md

 ---

 Simply trying risky stuff might not lead to opt results.
-Taking moderate risk on obscure things could be a better road to success.
+Taking moderate risk on obscure things could be a better road.
 Obscurity cld have to do with many things..
 Fashion is one of them.
 Certain things fall out of fashion, therefore taken out of the realm of possibilities altogether.
 What leaders need to do then is not just showing "courage" on stuff that are around, but finding ideas that might have been obscured for whatever reason.

 ---